Derived equivalence classification of the cluster-tilted algebras of Dynkin type E: Assembling the proof

-Denote by $\per A$ the triangulated category of \emph{perfect} complexes of $A$-modules inside the derived category of $A$, that is, complexes (quasi-isomorphic) to finite complexes of finitely generated projective $A$-modules.
+Denote by $\per A$ the triangulated category of \emph{perfect} complexes of $A$-modules inside the derived category of $A$, that is, the complexes which are quasi-isomorphic to finite complexes of finitely generated projective $A$-modules.
 The Grothendieck group $K_0(\per A)$ is a free abelian group on the generators $[P_1], \dots, [P_n]$, and the expression

 is well defined for any $X, Y \in \per A$ and induces a bilinear form on $K_0(\per A)$, known as the \emph{Euler form}, whose matrix with respect to the basis of projectives is $C_A^T$.

 The following proposition is well known.
 For the convenience of the reader, we give the short proof, see also the \emph{proof} of Proposition~1.5 in~\cite{Bocian}.